Dr. Marianne Marshall-Gibson

 Dr. Marshall-Gibson is licensed in Colorado, Wyoming, California and Washington State.
-She serves as the on-site veterinarian for the Steamboat Springs PRCA Pro-Rodeo Series along with High Country Veterinary Services.
+She has served as the on-site veterinarian for the Steamboat Springs PRCA Pro-Rodeo Series.
 She is a member of the American Association of Equine Practitioners (AAEP), the American Veterinary Medical Association (AVMA) and the Colorado Veterinary Medical Association (CVMA), and the American Veterinary Chiropractic Association (AVCA).

 When not serving her Front Range Equine clients, Dr. Marshall-Gibson assists fellow veterinarians to grow their practice by providing rehabilitation and lameness consulting and Equine Performance Partnerships.
 She is also passionate about furthering the future of equine veterinary medicine through teaching and mentoring veterinary students and other veterinarians in diagnostic imaging and sports medicine diagnostics and techniques.
 She is eager to help equine athletes and her current and future colleagues whenever she can.

-When she's not working with her patients, Dr. Marianne enjoys camping, hiking, backpacking, home brewing and wine making with her husband, Kyle, and dogs, Abbey Ale and Amber Ale.
+When she's not working with her patients, Dr. Marianne enjoys watching football, traveling, camping, hiking, and backpacking with her husband, Kyle, daughter Mackenna Ann, and dogs, Abbey Ale and Amber Ale.